Steveorevo/node-red-contrib-actionflows/README.md

 # node-red-contrib-actionflows
-Provides three nodes that allow you to create extensible, reusable, looped, and prioritized flows.
-ActionFlows includes performance benchmarks with nanosecond precision.
-Advanced use enables the ability to group flows into "libraries" by using Node-RED's subflow capabilities.
+ActionFlows brings easy to use loops and OOP (object oriented programming) features to Node-RED's flow programming paradigm.
+Three nodes allow you to create extensible, scoped, looped, and prioritized flows.
+Utilities include performance benchmarks with nanosecond precision.
+Advanced use enables the ability to group flows into "libraries" using Node-RED's native subflow capabilities and invocation via JavaScript.
 You can organize flows for readability and create extendable design patterns.
 To understand ActionFlows, review each section starting with Basics below and each section's examples.